yuanyue-liu-group/EDI/docs/source/Tutorial.rst

 ..

-   This step will generate an output file containing the mobility, as well as the scattering rate, velocity, matrix element etc, which is ready to be plotted.
+   This step will generate an output file containing the mobility, conductivity, as well as the scattering rate, velocity, matrix element etc, which is ready to be plotted.

    An example of the data file showing the final result is shown below: